ruchipotamsetti/crime-data-etl/README.md

 ### **`main.py`**
 - **`getDataFromApi(url)`** :
   - Fetches JSON data from the given API URL.
+  - Parameters:
-  - Parameters: url (str): The API endpoint to fetch data from.
+    - url (str): The API endpoint to fetch data from.
   - Returns: A list of JSON objects (crime records) if successful, otherwise an empty list.
 - **`getDataFromFile(filepath)`** :
   - Reads incident data from a local JSON file.
+  - Parameters:
-  - Parameters: filepath (str): The path to the JSON file.
+     - filepath (str): The path to the JSON file.
   - Returns: A list of JSON objects (crime records) if successful, otherwise an empty list.
-- **`processData(crime_records, offset, limit)`** :
+- **`formatValues(value)`** :
-  - Loops through the received crime records applying offset and/or limit filtering, extracts relevant fields, and formats the output using a thorn separator.
+  - Formats the field values as required.
+If a field has multiple entries it is seperated by commas.
+If a field has null or empty entries it is considered as blank.
+  - Parameters:
-  - Parameters: value: The value to format (can be a string, list, or None).
+     - value: The value to format (can be a string, list, or None).
   - Returns: str: A formatted string.
 If the value is a list, it joins elements with commas.
 If the value is None, it returns an empty string.
+- **`processData(crime_records, offset, limit)`**
+  - Loops through the received crime records applying offset and/or limit filtering, extracts relevant fields, and formats the output using a thorn separator.
+  - Parameters: crime_records (list):
+     - The list of crime records (JSON objects).
+     - offset (int): The number of records to skip before processing.
+     - limit (int): The number of records to return.
+  - Returns: list: A list of formatted strings, where fields are separated by the thorn (þ) character.

 ---